marcdotson/counting-cockroaches/Cases/mrp/Case-Study--McKenna--.md

 ## Compare to Population

-Because we are using simulated data we can see how our poststratified predictions compare to the true population
+Because we are using simulated data we can see how our post-stratified predictions compare to the true population